-About 80% of children receive child care outside the home before they start school.
+In the United States, a majority of children receive child care from adults other than their parents and/or outside the home before they first start school.
 Many children aged 5 to 12 also receive care outside the home before or after the school day.

 Child care centers can be licensed, accredited, or both.
 A licensed center has met that particular state's minimum licensing requirements for child care.
 Accreditation usually requires that the center meet higher standards than those required for licensing.
-Information about licensing and accreditation is available to families.
+Some local governments offer certification or registration regarding health and safety standards for home-based child care programs.
+Information about licensing, accreditation, and other standards is available to families.

 Care outside of the home varies in quality.
 Some care is excellent, some is poor.
 Care outside of the home can also have benefits.
-Children can benefit from the social and academic stimulation of quality child care.
+Children who are in quality group child care can benefit from social and academic stimulation.

-Early exposure to music, books, art, and language stimulates a child's intellectual and creative development.
+Programs with early exposure to music, books, art, and language stimulate a child's intellectual and creative development.

-Opportunities to initiate their own activities help children develop independence.
+Programs that allow children opportunities to initiate their own activities may help children develop independence.

-There are many resources available through local and national organizations that can help parents assess child care settings.
+There are many resources available through local and national organizations that can help parents assess the quality and safety of child care settings.
 The American Academy of Pediatrics supports materials provided at the National Resource Center for Health and Safety in Child Care and Early Education web site, which include checklists about good child care environments.